grype/SwiftBeacon/README.md

 # Beacon

-Implementation of [Beacon](https://github.com/pharo-project/pharo-beacon) logging framework in Swift.
-The framework distinguishes itself from traditional logging systems by doing away with levels and allowing for logging of arbitrary values, not just text.
+Implementation of [Beacon](https://github.com/pharo-project/pharo-beacon) structured logging framework in Swift.
+The framework distinguishes itself from traditional logging systems by allowing logging of arbitrary objects/values and doing away with log levels in favor of filtering by object/value types.
 For introductory information on Beacon, see http://www.humane-assessment.com/blog/beacon.

 ## Installing